Support Women Like Bradley Cooper

-Will senior executives (who happen to be men) support their colleagues (who happen to be women) in similar fashion?
+As someone who heads a retained search firm that does I lot of work in diversity recruiting at the board and C-levels, I wonder what kind of impact Bradley Cooper’s equal pay advocacy will have.
+Will senior executives (who happen to be men) support their colleagues (who happen to be women) in a similar fashion?
 Women certainly don’t need permission to stand up for equal pay for themselves.
 But allies like Cooper do help.

 In her LennyLetter essay entitled Why Do I Make Less Than My Male Co‑Stars?, Jennifer reveals she had to come to terms with standing up for herself.
 She believes she failed as a negotiator because she gave up too early.
 The reason?
 She wanted to be liked.

 Jennifer’s worries are not unfounded.
 She suspects her male co-stars were likely “commended for being fierce and tactical”, while she was “busy worrying about coming across as a brat”.